perfectly-preserved-pie/dewalt/README.md

 DeWalt's website is trash and comically slow to browse and it PISSES me off.
 So I wanted to build a website that would allow me to quickly compare tools across categories without having to click through dozens of slow pages.

-This website allows you to browse and compare DEWALT tools across multiple categories using Dash AG Grid.
+The data is sourced directly from DeWalt's website by scraping it using BeautifulSoup.
+Annoyingly, DeWalt doesn't even fill in all the details for their tools, so some of the data is missing.
+And if they do, they don't do it consistently across all their tool families.

+Such a half-assed website.

-The app allows users to filter, sort, and compare tools based on various attributes such as price, features, and specifications.
+Anyways, this website allows users to filter, sort, and compare tools based on various attributes such as voltage, features, and specifications.

-The app is stylized using Dash Mantine Components and Dash Bootstrap Components, and it uses Dash AG Grid to display the tool data in an interactive table format.
+I'm using Dash Mantine Components, Dash Bootstrap Components, and Dash AG Grid for the frontend.

+The backend is just JSON files.

 ## AI Disclosure